aiformedresearch/Synthetic_Images_Metrics_Toolkit/README.md

 - [x] 3D data support;

-- [ ] Implement t-SNE to qualitatively assess diversity.
+- [x] Implement PCA and t-SNE to qualitatively assess diversity.

 ## Licenses
 This repository complies with the [REUSE Specification](https://reuse.software/).
 All source files are annotated with SPDX license identifiers, and full license texts are included in the `LICENSES` directory.